omerwase/SDC-Behavioral-Cloning/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-The employed CNN can be found in model.py (lines 80 to 97).
-It is composed of 4 convolutional layers and 4 dense layers:
+The CNN implementation can be found in model.py (lines 80 to 97) and is described in a later section below.
+It is composed of 4 convolutional layers and 4 dense layers.
+A smaller model would have been sufficient for track 1.
+This particular model was chosen to be able to drive on track 2; however, those attempts were not successful.
-   1. Lambda layer: for pixel normalization between -0.5 to 0.5
-   2. Conv layer: 8 filters @ 5x5 with RELU activation
-   3. Conv layer: 16 filters @ 5x5 with RELU activation
-   4. Maxpool
-   5. Conv layer: 24 filters @ 5x5 with RELU activation
-   6. Maxpool
-   7. Conv layer: 32 filters @ 5x5 with RELU activation
-   8. Maxpool
-   9. Dense layer: 320 outputs, no activation
-  10. Dense layer: 64 outputs, no activation
-  11. Dense layer: 16 outputs, no activation
-  12. Dense layer: 1 output, no activation

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+Dropout layers were employed at various points in the network to reduce overfitting.
+However using dropout with longer training (more epochs) did not improve the loss in any significant manner.
+More training data with early termination provided better results, over fewer epochs.
+Dropout layers were removed in the final CNN model.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model uses an adam optimizer, thus learning rate was not tuned manually (model.py line 101).
+MSE was used to calculate loss since this is a linear regression model (model.py line 101).

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+Training data was collect using the Udacity provided simulator.
+The mouse was used to steer the car for analog input.
+Most of the data was based on center driving.
+Recovery data was collected from sections of the track where the car drove off.

+See next section for details on training strategy.

 ### Model Architecture and Training Strategy